iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___1.14.0/report.md

 > Something need to be done to improve this Apps as it goes to inactive by itself without warning and need my constant awareness to check whether it is still active with the green icon.
 It just defeats the purpose if it does not works as it required to.<br> :date: __2020-11-20 07:45:17__

-> does not do anything. cannot drilldown into the state's info. would not work with battery optimisation. drains battery very fast.<br> :date: __2020-11-16 23:19:16__

-> Operates ok but not uncommon, to stop working.
-All settings correct on Note10+ but constantly getting warning that app has stopped working.<br> :date: __2020-11-14 08:20:54__

-> 7 h m uI I 7.. israel<br> :date: __2020-11-13 06:28:25__

-> When is there going to be a fix so this app stops disconnecting other devices from Bluetooth.
-It does it multiple times a day only had thos issue since this app has been installed<br> :date: __2020-11-10 04:06:50__

 #### 1-star reviews